project-ocre/project-ocre.github.io/docs/samples/index.md

 ---

 ## Available Samples
-We offer *two* sample applications to help you understand and explore the capabilities of the Atym platform:
+We offer *two* sample applications to help you understand and explore the capabilities of the Ocre platform:

-1. **[Hello World](./hello-world/index.md):** A basic application that demonstrates the fundamental structure of an Atym application and familiarizes you with the development environment.
+1. **[Hello World](./hello-world/index.md):** A basic application that demonstrates the fundamental structure of an Ocre application and familiarizes you with the development environment.

-2. **[Blinky](./blinky/index.md)**: An application that shows how to interact with device hardware by controlling an LED, introducing basic I/O operations on Atym-enabled devices.
+2. **[Blinky](./blinky/index.md)**: An application that shows how to interact with device hardware by controlling an LED, introducing basic I/O operations on Ocre-enabled devices.

 ---